 If you’re thinking that you might have ADHD, it’s likely that, at some point, you had an “aha!” moment—a realization you arrived at when finally, your life-long struggles with inconsistent attention and related issues made a little more sense.
-You might have encountered a situation that triggered you to consider the possibility that all along you’ve been dealing with ADHD.
-Maybe you came across someone with the disorder and that person’s actions and thought patterns reminded you of yourself!
-Your light-bulb moment may have led you to wonder whether the reason you’ve struggled to navigate so many environments, self-esteem, and life situations is because of the effects of this disorder.
+You might have encountered a situation that triggered you to consider the possibility that all along you’ve been dealing with ADHD symptoms.
+Maybe you came across someone with ADHD and that person’s actions and thought patterns reminded you of yourself!
+Your light-bulb moment may have led you to wonder whether the reason you’ve struggled to navigate so many environments, self-esteem, and life situations is because of the effects of possible ADHD diagnose.

-The point of understanding adult ADHD isn’t so you can assign a label to yourself, and it’s certainly not meant to be an outlet for excuse-making.
-The reason it’s critical to know the disorder is and could be affecting you, so you can understand and find some answers to your struggles, extend self-compassion and forgiveness for being so critical of yourself for a long time, and devote your energy towards learning how to navigate environments and life situations that aren’t designed for adults with ADHD.
+wUnderstanding adult ADHD symptoms can help you find some answers to your struggles, extend self-compassion and forgiveness for being so critical of yourself for a long time, and devote your energy towards learning how to navigate environments and life situations that aren’t designed for adults with ADHD.
 These settings and circumstances are all around you—your workplace, home environment, educational settings, and interpersonal relationships.
 Mainstream society is built for the neurotypical person—the average mind (whatever the “average” means these days though…).
 This is why people with ADHD struggle; because the way you think and process information is different… or I rather say unique.
 It is not less in any way—only different from the norm.
 Your unique ADHD brain provides you with a multitude of strengths, talents, and abilities that sadly get overlooked or ignored as you try to survive in a world that is predominantly made up of people who don’t have ADHD.

 Maybe you’ve been struggling since grade school with academic difficulties or were told that you can’t concentrate in course work like other students but, like many kids, no one ever pinpointed exactly what was going on with you.
 Or maybe, you were that chatty kid who loved to talk and spoke out of turn.
 Maybe you struggled to organize and stay organized with your daily tasks.
 Or you may have learned how to pretend to listen so you don’t get in trouble, but you often found yourself not listening in conversations with others when the topics weren’t interesting to you.
 Maybe you find yourself being constantly anxious or struggling with low self-esteem because of a long time, you just felt so different and could not fit in because your social and learning styles did not fit into what was expected of you.